Bike Riders Put Themselves and the Rest of Us at Risk

-Bicycle riders at risk is a weekly theme in New York City where deaths increased dramatically, this year.
-Debates follow over who’s at fault, reckless drivers or careless riders?
-But people are dying, and no one has convincing answers on how to stop it.
+Bicycle riders at risk is a weekly theme in New York City where deaths increased dramatically in the past year.
+Debates follow.
+Who’s at fault, reckless drivers or careless riders?
+But people are dying, and here on Roosevelt Island, enforcement of existing laws is non-existent.

 New York City statistics for 2018 showed decreases in overall traffic deaths, but increases in some categories raised alarms.
 Pedestrian deaths were up, and negligent car and truck drivers were blamed.